The Forgotten Couturier Elsa Schiaparelli: Surrealism, Art and Revolutionary Fashion

 Schiaparelli and Dalì also presented a collection of suits with drawers pockets on them.
-In the same way as Elsa was obsessed with pockets in her fashion designs, Dalì in many of his paintings used the drawers referencing to the subconscious.
+In the same way as Schiaparelli was obsessed with pockets in her fashion designs, Dalì in many of his paintings used the drawers referencing to the subconscious.
 In the Cecil Beaton photograph, we can see that the model is holding a copy of Minotaure, the surrealist journal, making a significant connection.

-In 1937 in collaboration with French avant-garde poet Jean Cocteau, Elsa designed clothing masterpieces such as an evening coat featuring two trompe l’oeil faces and roses, a trademark of her style.
+In 1937 in collaboration with French avant-garde poet Jean Cocteau, Schiaparelli designed clothing masterpieces such as an evening coat featuring two trompe l’oeil faces and roses, a trademark of her style.
 Collaborations with famous artists such as Dali and Cocteau generated some of Schiaparelli’s most renowned pieces.
 In the second picture, we can see two faces lining together and creating a vase.

 Schiaparelli was also known for her use of unusual buttons, which often resembled candlesticks, playing cards, ships, crowns, mirrors, or even crickets.
 In 1938 and 1939, she collaborated with the famous Italian sculptor Alberto Giacometti to create bronze buttons featuring sirens.